Mater Matuta: Relationships with other deities

-Mater Matuta is associated with Fortuna, due to the closeness of their temples in Rome and the dates of their festivals.
-Because her temple at Pyrgi is located next to a port, she was associated with the sea.
-Mater Matuta was linked with the Greek goddess Leucothea, previously known as Ino, an ancient sea goddess.
+Mater Matuta was associated with a number of other Greek, Etruscan, Roman, and Phoenician goddesses.
+Statuettes at Satricum depicted a female figure with a solar disc behind her head an iconographic detail similar to representations of the goddess Uni in Etruria and the Phoenician goddess Astarte.
+She was also likely associated with Fortuna, goddess of good fortune, due to the closeness of their temples in Rome and the dates of their festivals.

+Leucothea

+Mater Matuta was linked with the Greek sea goddess Leucothea, known as Ino— Semele's sister and Dionysus' aunt— before her transformation into the goddess.
+After Semele's death, Ino raised her nephew Dionysus as her own child.
+During the Matralia, parents would nurse, care for, and pray for their nieces and nephews instead of their own children, emulating how Ino cared for her Dionysus.
 According to the 1st-century CE historian Plutarch, Mater Matuta could be considered "almost identical with Leucothea."
 Similarly, both the 1st-century BCE statesman Cicero and the 1st-century BCE poet Ovid claim that Ino was referred to by the Greeks as Leucothea but by the Romans as Matuta.
-Statuettes at Satricum depicted a female figure with a solar disc behind her head an iconographic detail similar to representations of other goddesses, such as Uni in Etruria and the Phoenician Astarte.